GalMunGral/replay/README.md

 ```

 ## Lazy (Normal-Order) Evaluation of Functions
 The aforementioned equivalence of  the view tree and the tree of virtual stack frames relies on a subtle premise that functions calls are evaluated in [**normal order**](https://mitpress.mit.edu/sites/default/files/sicp/full-text/sicp/book/node85.html).
-In *normal-order evaluation*, expressions are reduced *from the outside in* &mdash; that is, operators/functions are evaluated before operands/arguments &mdash; whereas in *applicative-order* evaluation, it is the opposite.
+In *normal-order* evaluation, expressions are reduced *from the outside in* &mdash; that is, operators/functions are evaluated before operands/arguments &mdash; whereas in *applicative-order* evaluation, it is the opposite.
 JavaScript, as the majority of programming languages, uses applicative order.
 Consider this example code:
 ```js
 // Child.js
 const Child = ({ text, onclick }, { color }) =>